 - Active Duty Military – Any transitioning active duty service member who will transition from military service to the civilian workforce in the next 6 months with an honorable discharge status.

-- Veterans – Any post-9/11 veteran who has already separated or retired from the military with an honorable discharge status.
+- Veterans – Any veteran separated or retired from the military with an honorable discharge status.

-How can I apply to the O2O-VCTP program?
+How can I apply to the O2O program?

 Please complete the interest form located here.
-After you submit an online interest form, you will be invited to continue the application process for a future cohort or be added to a wait list.
-Once you are invited to continue the application process, you will need to submit required documents (resume and DD-214) and complete an online assessment.
+After you submit an online interest form, you will be invited to continue the application process for a future cohort or be added to a waitlist.
+Once you are invited to continue the application process, you will need to complete an online assessment.
 Please refer to our program’s application page for further information.

 What purpose does the assessment serve?
 Is it a test?

-Who can I talk to if I have questions about the program or my O2O-VCTP application?
+Who can I talk to if I have questions about the program or my O2O application?

 IVMF’s Enrollment Services team is happy to answer any questions you may have prior to starting the program.
 They can be reached at IVMFeducation@syr.edu or (315) 443 – 6898.
-Once you begin the program, you will have an IVMF Advisor (if you are participating completely online) or Installation Coordinator (if you are participating in-person) assigned to you several days before your cohort is scheduled.
+Once you begin the program, you will have an IVMF Advisor or Installation Coordinator assigned to you several days before your cohort is scheduled.
 This will be your primary POC from that point on.

-What documents do I need to upload with my O2O-VCTP application?
+What documents do I need to upload with my O2O application?

 During the application process, you will be asked to upload the most recent version of your resume and to provide you recent employment history in the body of your online assessment.
 You will also need a copy of your (or your spouse’s) DD-214.
 If you are still on active duty or if you recently transitioned out of the military and do not have your DD-214 yet, you may submit it at a later time.
-Lastly, you will need to provide the URL to your LinkedIn profile.
-Click here for a complete list of application requirements.
+Click here to get started!

 Why do I have to have a current LinkedIn profile in order to apply to the program?

-What fees are associated with the O2O-VCTP program?
+What fees are associated with the O2O program?